jhpyle/docassemble/_docs/installation.md

 {% endhighlight %}

-(If you store your [configuration] file in a non-standard location, the `docassemble.webapp.create_tables` module will take the configuration file path as an argument.)
+(If you store your [configuration] file in a non-standard location, note that the `docassemble.webapp.create_tables` module will take the configuration file path as an argument.)

 # Connecting to other external services